Tanzania, Kenya

 Skills, Jobs and Income

-Demand for rice is rising rapidly in Sub-Saharan Africa, yet limited access to finance, modern tools and climate-resilient practices continues to constrain local production and broader economic and environmental outcomes.
+Growing demand for rice in Sub-Saharan Africa offers significant potential for inclusive economic development; however, limited access to finance, modern technology and climate-resilient practices continues to hinder local producers from realizing their full economic and environmental potential.

 Demand for rice is rising rapidly in Sub-Saharan Africa, yet over 40% of the rice consumed in the region is imported at an annual cost of USD 5 billion.

-The Africa’s First Sustainable Rice Bond addresses these challenges by channelling capital and technical expertise across the entire rice value chain through local financial institutions and agricultural intermediaries.
+Africa’s first Sustainable Rice Bond addresses these challenges by channelling capital and technical expertise across the entire rice value chain through local financial institutions and agricultural intermediaries.

 This will strengthen the local rice sector by increasing incomes for smallholder farmers and other value chain actors.

-The Africa’s First Sustainable Rice Bond will channel investments through local financial institutions and agricultural intermediaries to strengthen rice value chains.
+The Sustainable Rice Bond will channel investments through local financial institutions and agricultural intermediaries to strengthen rice value chains.
+See examples of two investee profiles:

 • Mid-sized commercial bank with more than 40 branches and over 500 employees